A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$: Introduction

+The stationary distribution in the random walks (\ref{rweqn:000}) is uniform on ${\cal V}_{q,d}$, however it is possible that the random walk is not ergodic because of the initial configuration and/or dependence structure of $Z_t$.
+There could be periodic behaviour or the full state space of ${\cal V}_{q,d}$ may not be generated.
+Long range random walks when $d=2$ and $(X_t)$ is a random walk in $\{0,1\}^\mathbb{Z}$ are studied in \cite{CG2021}.
+Mixing times to the stationary distribution of $d$-dimensional independent Bernoulli$(1/2)$ random variables are found.

-If $\d=1$ the random walk (\ref{rweqn:000}) is 1-dimensional with state space ${\cal V}_\d$ and has a circulant transition matrix.
-Then conditional on $X_t=a$, $X_{t+1}=a + V \mod \d$, where $V$ is a random variable in ${\cal V}_\d$ which has the distribution of $Z_t$.
-Circulant transition matrices are well studied and their eigen structure, which is important, is well known.
+If $d=1$ the random walk (\ref{rweqn:000}) is 1-dimensional with state space ${\cal V}_q$ and has a circulant transition matrix.
+Then conditional on $X_t=a$, $X_{t+1}=a + V \mod q$, where $V$ is a random variable in ${\cal V}_q$ which has the distribution of $Z_t$.
+Circulant transition matrices are well studied and their eigen-structure, which is important, is well known.

-An emphasis in this paper is on finding and understanding spectral expansions of random walks (\ref{rweqn:000}) on $\mathbb{Z}_\d^\N$.
+An emphasis in this paper is on finding and understanding spectral expansions of random walks (\ref{rweqn:000}) on $\mathbb{Z}_q^d$.

-In Section \ref{Circulant} we give a characterization of all possible transition functions of a Markov chain which has eigenfunctions $(\theta_r^x)$, the same as in a circulant random walk.
-This is equivalent to a characterization of possible eigenvalues which have the form $\mathbb{E}\big [\theta_r^V]$ where $V$ is a non-negative random variable on ${\cal V}_\d$.
+In Section \ref{Circulant} we give a characterization of \emph{all} possible transition functions of Markov chains which have eigenfunctions $(\theta_r^x)$, the same as in a circulant random walk.
+This is shown to be equivalent to a characterization of possible eigenvalues which have the form $\mathbb{E}\big [\theta_r^V]$ where $V$ is a non-negative random variable on ${\cal V}_q$.

-In Subsection \ref{ctsstate} the process on ${\cal V}_\d$ is extended to a process on the torus $[0,1]$, scaling entries in ${\cal V}_\d$ by dividing by $\d$ and letting $\d\to \infty$.
+In Subsection \ref{ctsstate} the process on ${\cal V}_q$ is extended to a process on a circle of unit perimeter, where $0$ and $1$ are identified as the same point in each circle.
+Entries in ${\cal V}_q$ are scaled by dividing by $q$ and letting $q\to \infty$, where $0$ and $1$ are identified as the same point.
 This is a particularly interesting process.